mouleenajaiswal1/Credit-card-default-detection/README.md

 ### Tuning the hyperparameters for better recall
-Tuning the hyperparameters of respective algorithms is necessary for getting better accuracy and to avoid overfitting in the case of tree-based models like and XGBoost classifier.
+Tuning the hyperparameters of respective algorithms is necessary for getting better accuracy and to avoid overfitting in the case of tree-based models like decision tree and XGBoost classifier.